Bareflank/hypervisor/README.md

 make linux_unload
 ```

-For more detailed instructions please read the following (based on which OS your using):
+For more detailed instructions please read the following (based on which OS you are using):

 [Driver Entry Documentation](https://github.com/Bareflank/hypervisor/tree/master/bfdrivers/src/arch)